RaymondLoranger/io_ansi_table/README.md

 ```
 ## ![print_table_people](images/print_table_people.png)

 N.B.
-If you are on Windows, run command `chcp 65001` to change the code page.
+If you are on Windows, run command `chcp 65001` to use the UTF-8 code page.

 ## Customization